hotta/ansible-centos7/README.md

 This set of ansible playbooks deploy various environment such as laravel / IBM MQ / VNC / Radius on CentOS7.x.

+## Current status in Changing php70 to php71

+- base.yml        - OK
+- composer.yml    - not tested
+- laravel.yml     - not tested
+- lessmd.yml      - OK
+- mariadb.yml     - not tested
+- mfa.yml         - not tested
+- mq-client.yml   - not tested
+- mq-core.yml     - not tested
+- mq-docker.yml   - not tested
+- mq-explorer.yml - not tested
+- mq-laravel.yml  - not tested
+- mq-php-pecl.yml - not tested
+- mq-server.yml   - not tested
+- nginx.yml       - not tested
+- php-fpm.yml     - not tested
+- php.yml         - OK
+- postgresql.yml  - not tested
+- supervisor.yml  - not tested
+- vnc.yml         - not tested
+- xdebug.yml      - not tested

 ## Prerequisite

 - Vagrant + VirtualBox VM running CentOS 7.3 with git and ansible 2.x.